NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

 5. A specific user who has the sole account in a specific OU always uses the same computer.
 The computer account is also in an OU by itself.
-You want a particular software package to install the next time the user’s logs on.
+You want a particular software package to install the next time the user's logs on.
 Which of the following steps should you take to accomplish this goal?
 (Choose all that apply.)

     a.  ***Assign the package using the User